Supporting information (1) a little theory . . . .

 What does it mean, that some of the Deeper feelings are not localised inside the body?
 This is the crucial distinction because if my experiences were just a signal, from outside, crossing the boundary to inside, then what is inside (“me”) might remain all there is.

-A signal, like a sound or a beam of light, comes from outside, crosses the skin boundary, is perceived and accessed by the brain/mind – but my experiences show (as long as I am not mad or malfunctioning) that the experiencer is not just inside the skin boundary, that aspects of me are “outside”.
+A signal, like a sound or a beam of light, comes from outside, crosses the skin boundary, is perceived and accessed by the brain/mind – but my experiences show (as long as I am not mad or malfunctioning) that the experiencer is not just inside the skin boundary, that means aspects of me are “outside”, because, they present as emotions.

-I experienced Deeper feelings crossing the sensorium boundary, and they are not signals, because I am feeling them.
+I experienced Deeper feelings crossing the sensorium boundary, and they are not just signals, because I am feeling them.
 The feeling itself was mobile and crossed the boundary.
 A feeling requires a person to experience the feeling.
 It was not just that the feeling was mobile and crossed over “into me”, the boundary of “me” was not as I previously believed it to be.
+I accept that I might be mad though I do not believe I am.
+I have been as rigorous as I can in checking my perceptions and their products; that is part of the discipline of using Constancy.
+We are certainly skin-encapsulated beings, that live and then die in our skin vehicles but Constancy (and some other mystical events) hint at a tantalising perception, that we are simultaneously connected to some larger more dispersed field.

 Patterns and Nodes – experience into words

-If we start from the place that the Deeper feelings do come from outside, cross the Sensorium boundary and then are perceived by the brain/mind in some way, it means that consciousness is not solely restricted to the body/brain/mind, or at least some aspects are not entirely localised “inside”.
+If we start from the place that some of the Deeper feelings do come from outside, cross the Sensorium boundary and then are perceived by the brain/mind in some way, it means that consciousness is not solely restricted to the body/brain/mind, or at least some aspects of it are not entirely localised “inside”.

 The Deeper feelings are only experienced by accident or by by-passing the normal perceptual routes; (accident here would include medical malfunction).
 Prolonged spiritual practice and things like meditation, side-line the usual perceptions.
 Sometimes (but not always) this side-lining allows the Deeper feelings to surface, or rather, we “see” them in-situ in ways not possible when the normal perceptual processes are dominant, filtering and controlling all experience.

 The Deeper feelings could be called a mystical substrate .
-I would speculate that this mystical substrate is the basis of all religious experience and that it is like a field.
+I would speculate that this mystical substrate is the basis of all religious experience and that it is like a field with wave-like properties, (the term ‘field’ explained in the notes below).

 There is an associated danger.
 The field of dispersed consciousness that exists outside our skin-bound selves is hard to see for a reason.
 Evolution produced the kind of attention we have to increase our chances of survival.
 In tampering with it, we potentially undo some of that protection.
 Yet this dynamic hints at another perspective we might speculate about.
 Perhaps we are evolving into different kinds of human beings that require more knowledge of the mystical substrate.